Installing the CLI

 fuzzball [command]

-For users on macOS, the Fuzzball CLI is distributed as a Homebrew formula.
-To install it, you can download the formula definition file, which is available on the CIQ portal.
+For users on macOS, the Fuzzball CLI is distributed as a compressed archive containing a pre-compiled binary, which is available on the CIQ portal.

 Open your browser and navigate to CIQ portal.
 Make sure to select your organization that has access to Fuzzball in the lower part of the navigation pane on the left.
 (Or contact CIQ for access to this product.)